Tourist Map of Tuscany – Discover Italys Heart in Vineyards and Villas

 Schedules and Prices

 Being aware of opening hours and costs can truly enhance your Tuscan journey.
-Museums and other cultural attractions generally open from 10 am to 6 pm, with some offering extended hours in the summer.
+Museums and other cultural attractions typically open from 10 am to 6 pm, with some offering extended hours in the summer.
 Always check official websites for the most accurate information.
 Museums, like Uffizi Gallery in Florence, can cost anywhere between 10 to 20 Euros, while many churches and public spaces are free to explore.

 Safety Tips